ashwiniag/wolt-assignment/Readme.md

 ## Context
 This document outlines the architecture setup of Alice Temas' project which deploys the instrumented code, discusses the emitted custom metrics to understand meaningful events of users.
-Provides the tech stack to provision and sending metrics of application and cluster to metrics storage.
+Provides the tech stack to provision and send metrics of application and cluster to a tsdb storage.
 All keeping in mind the scope of the application.
-It also delves into the idea of what could be improved, since this is the first draft.
+It also delves into the idea of what could be improved.

 ## Goals

 The goal of the project is to instrument the project A from Alice team to capture insightful events of the application
 - Deploys the project in a Kubernetes environment.
-- Provision a AWS cloud-based architecture and providing metrics storage Terraform.
+- Provisions architecture on AWS cloud  and provides metrics storage, using Terraform.
-- Identify key metrics to be observed and Instruments the applications.
+- Identifys key metrics to be observed and Instruments the [applications](https://github.com/docker/awesome-compose/tree/master/nginx-golang-mysql).
 - Share ideas on what could be observed.
 - Provides simple bash scripts to deploy the stack.